-- A master's degree in nursing, MSN (or a BSN with an MHA or MBA) from a regionally accredited institution of higher education and a nationallyaccredited nursing program. - A minimum 3.5 GPA on a four-point scale in graduate studies. - An unencumbered valid Professional Registered Nurse license. - The resume or vita must document a minimum of five years of full-time nursing practice with at least two of those years in a leadership or faculty role in nursing education at a two- or four-year college or university, hospital, or healthcare organization. - Three recommendation forms from individuals who can specifically address professional performance. - A two- to three-page essay (APA formatted) identifying: a) rationale for seeking the DNP, b) description of how the DNP will foster your ethical leadership practice, c) identification of a potential area of interest for the DNP Advanced Nursing Project (project proposal for the DNP).
+- A master's degree in nursing, MSN (or a BSN with an MHA or MBA) from a regionally accredited institution of higher education and a nationallyaccredited nursing program. - A minimum 3.5 GPA on a four-point scale in graduate studies. - An unencumbered valid Professional Registered Nurse license. - The resume or vita must document a minimum of five years of full-time nursing practice with at least two of those years in a leadership or faculty role in nursing education at a two- or four-year college or university, hospital, or healthcare organization. - Three recommendation forms from individuals who can specifically address professional performance.

-- · Proof of completion of a graduate-level biostatistics or research statistics course and a graduate-level epidemiology course with a grade of "B" or better within the last five years.
-Students' academic coursework will be evaluated on an individual basis for completion of these requirements. - Applicants who meet initial qualifications will be interviewed. - All admission documents must be received no later than 23:59 on March 1.
+- A two- to three-page essay (APA formatted) identifying: a) rationale for seeking the DNP, b) description of how the DNP will foster your ethical leadership practice, c) identification of a potential area of interest for the DNP Advanced Nursing Project (project proposal for the DNP). - Applicants who meet initial qualifications will be interviewed. - All admission documents must be received no later than 23:59 on March 1.
 Interviews will begin after March 1.
 McKendree University carefully assesses the DNP program applicants based on evidence provided in all application materials.